restqa/documentation/docs/getting-started/configuration.md

 * **Required:** `no`
 * **Default:** `./reports`

-Specify the location where to store the report into your server
+Specify the location where to store the report into your server.

 ### restqa.tips

 * **Type:** `object`
 * **Required:** `no`

-Settings for the small tips that are shared on the output console
+Settings for the small tips that are shared on the output console.

-Example
+Example:

 ```yaml title=".restqa.yml" {17-20}
 version: 0.0.1